Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Theoretical modeling and parameter estimation

-For the present experimental configuration, the acoustic field is assumed to be one-dimensional with a closed-open boundary condition.
-The acoustic pressure $\tilde{p}^\prime$ and velocity fluctuations $\tilde{u}^\prime$ can then be expanded as a series of the orthogonal basis function which satisfies the boundary conditions as follows \cite{zinn1971application}:
+For the present experimental configuration, the acoustic field is assumed to be one-dimensional, and the geometry is approximated to one end closed and the other end open to the atmosphere.
+The appropriate basis functions which satisfy the boundary conditions for the acoustic field are chosen accordingly and form the eigenmodes of the self-adjoint part of the linearized equations.
+Consequently, the acoustic pressure $\tilde{p}^\prime$ and velocity fluctuations $\tilde{u}^\prime$ can then be expanded as a series of the orthogonal basis functions, satisfying the boundary conditions as follows \cite{zinn1971application}: